Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Introduction

 Instead of an offline-online type model reduction of the control and state space in a parametrized setting (\cite{karcher2018certified,karcher2018reduced,bader2016certified}), we focus on an online adaptive setting for a single solve of the {\OCP} with fixed parameters.
-Since for fixed parameters an offline construction of the {\ROM} can be more costly than solving the full-order model (\FOM) {\OCP} itself, the question of how to choose the approximation spaces arises, and thus (if no a priori information is given), the reduced approximation spaces $U_r$ and $V_r$ are built adaptively available on current optimizer data (see, e.g., \cite{qian2017certified, keil2021non, kartmann2025adaptive} for \PDE-constrained parameter optimization).
-To construct the reduced state space, we consider proper orthogonal decomposition (\POD) (see, e.g., \cite{GubV17}, and references therein).
+Since, for fixed parameters, an offline construction of the {\ROM} can be more costly than solving the full-order model (\FOM) {\OCP} itself, the question of how to choose the approximation spaces arises.
+Thus, in the absence of \emph{a priori} information, the reduced approximation spaces $V_r$ and $U_r$ must be constructed adaptively based on the current optimizer data; see, e.g., \cite{qian2017certified, keil2021non, kartmann2025adaptive} for related approaches in \PDE-constrained parameter optimization. {Hence, the second main contribution of this work is the development of a certified a~posteriori error–based and online adaptive algorithm that simultaneously constructs the approximation space $V_r$ (and thus also $U_r$) while solving the optimal control problem \eqref{SubEq1}.
+We explicitly note that the proposed adaptive algorithm can be employed to accelerate the offline (training) phase for parametrized \OCPs, in which a large number of {\FOM}-{\OCPs} with fixed parameters must be solved.} To construct the reduced state space, we consider proper orthogonal decomposition (\POD) (see, e.g., \cite{GubV17}, and references therein).
 In this context, similar adaptive optimization strategies were considered in \cite{kone2017numerical,afanasievadaptive}, where the {\POD} model is updated based on snapshots stemming from the last suboptimal control.
 Another idea to construct both a {\POD} approximation for the state space and the optimal control is optimality system {\POD} (\cite{KV08,volkwein2011optimality}), where both the {\POD} problem and the optimal control problem are formulated into a combined problem, that is solved until an \emph{a posteriori} error estimator certifies a sufficient quality of the {\POD} optimizer.